DarkArtistry/roax-scout-deployment/QUICKSTART.md

 ## Alternative: Using Existing Geth Config

-If you prefer to use the existing `geth.yml` configuration, you can modify the environment files directly:
+If you prefer to use the existing `geth.yml` configuration with MEGA features, you can modify the environment files directly:

 ```bash
 # Edit the backend configuration